neicnordic/endit/README.md

 To get any efficiency in retrieves, you need to allow a large number of concurrent restores and have a long timeout for them.

+The configuration of the ENDIT dCache plugin is done through the dCache admin interface.

 ## ENDIT daemons